Into the Iron Triangle: Operation Cedar Falls

 Hundreds of miles of tunnels were located in the Iron Triangle region, with a special concentration around the town of Cu Chi.
 Nearby was a former French owned rubber plantation called Ho Bo Woods.
 The Viet Cong had built an extensive bunker and tunnel network there — in some places the tunnels were three or four levels deep!

 Virtually since the beginning of the Vietnam War, the Iron Triangle had been used as a major communist staging ground and rear area which, by 1966, South Vietnamese government officials and military forces dared not enter.
-General Westmoreland had formulated plans to go on the offensive in 1967, driving People's Army of Vietnam and Viet Cong forces out of South Vietnam's densely populated regions and pushing them into the lightly populated border region.
+General Westmoreland had formulated plans to go on the offensive, driving People's Army of Vietnam and Viet Cong forces out of South Vietnam's densely populated coastal regions and pushing them northwest into the lightly populated border region.
 There, U.S. forces could take advantage of their superior firepower.

 The operation would employ an entrapment maneuver called "hammer and anvil".
 Numerous attempts at implementing this tactic were made during the years of heaviest U.S. involvement in Vietnam, with consistently disappointing results.
 In the first stage, blocking positions, or the "anvil", were stealthily positioned along the Saigon River, which formed the southwestern leg of the triangle.
 In the second stage, armored cavalry and airborne infantry moved as "hammers", sweeping across the triangle from the east and from the north.
 It was to be an "Iron Triangle" in more ways than one.

 As it turned out, the massive assault largely encountered air — the Viet Cong evaded their attackers by either fleeing to Cambodia or by hiding in the complex underground tunnel network.
 The largest ground operation of the Vietnam War was characterized by small unit actions and not by large scale combat.